emsesp/EMS-ESP32/README.md

 ## Known Issues

-* Sometimes the first write command is not sent, probably due to a collision somewhere in the uart code.
+* Sometimes the first write command is not sent, probably due to a collision somewhere in the UART code.
 The retries in the code fix that but it is annoying nevertheless.
 * Sometimes you get duplicate telegrams being processed.
-Again not an issue, but annoying.
+Again, not an issue but annoying nevertheless.
 This is a bug somewhere in the code.

 ## To Do

-Here's still things to do on my todo list:
+Here's my top things I'm still working on:

 * Make an ESPurna version.
-ESPurna takes care of the wifi, mqtt, web, telnet and does a better job that my ESPHelper code.
+ESPurna takes care of the WiFi, MQTT, web server, telnet & debugging and does a better job that my modified ESPHelper code.
 * Complete the ESP32 version.
 It's surprisingly a lot easier doing the UART code on an ESP32 with the ESP-IDF framework.
 The first beta version is working.
 * Find a better way to control the 3-way valve to switch the warm water off quickly rather than adjusting the temperature.
 * Find a stable way of powering the ESP8266 from the EMS 12V using a buck step-down converter.
-This does work reasonably ok on a breakboard but there is noise.
+This does work reasonably fine on a breadboard but there is noise.

 ## How the EMS works